 The pattern is slightly asymmetrical in shape and design and features a beautful textural lace pattern forming the body of the shawl with a mirror image border.
 It is cast on at one wing tip with a few stitches and then simply knit into a widening triangle.

 The lace has patterning on the right side only and the size is very easily adjustable to the yardage available, making for stress free summer knitting.

 I used a very gentle hand when blocking because I wanted to preserve the texture of the lace.

 I’m also thinking down the road and imagining this worn as a cowl in the fall, wrapped around my neck and shoulders.

-I’d like to thank Teresa for test knitting this pattern for me.
-I can’t wait to see her photographs!
+Thank you to Teresa for test knitting the pattern for me.
+I really appreciate her being so generous with her time!

 Breakwater Shawl is available in my pattern shop on Ravelry.